Siege of La Rochelle (1572–1573): Siege

-The inhabitants of the city sent an ambassador to Queen Elizabeth I of England to seek her assistance, but she was still bound by the 1572 treaty with France (the Treaty of Blois) and so could send only a limited number of ships, led by Gabriel, comte de Montgomery.
+The inhabitants of the city sent an ambassador to Queen Elizabeth I of England to seek her assistance, but she was still bound by the 1572 treaty with France (the Treaty of Blois) and so could send only a limited number of ships, led by Gabriel de Lorges, Count of Montgomery.
 Seven ships arrived in February 1573, but a larger group of ships was forced to turn back by the French Navy in April 1573; it retreated to Belle Île and then Jersey.
 Most of the city's dwindling resources were supplied through small naval raids on Catholic (principally Spanish) ships, which were also being attacked by the Dutch gueux de mer corsairs).
 To block La Rochelle's ships from accessing the sea, the Duke of Nevers sank a large barge but with no effect.
 (Later, during the siege of 1627–1628, Cardinal Richelieu would construct a massive sea barricade to block the city.)